What Happens When Your Ex Does Not Comply with Your Divorce Decree

 Not in every instance.
 Filing for contempt of court divorce settlement charges should only be done if your orders are actually enforceable by contempt and if your ex intentionally disregarded the orders, even though he or she had the resources to comply with them.

 As noted above, it also wouldn’t make sense to file contempt charges if fraud and/or a material and substantial change of circumstances has occurred and you’re questioning what makes a divorce decree invalid.
-In those situations, you may want to take steps to modify your divorce or child custody orders instead.
+In those situations, you may want to take steps to modify your divorce or child custody orders rather than enforce them.

-In cases where contempt is at issue, the court’s goal is to “fix the problem” by getting people to comply with the orders and through rehabilitation when possible.
-For example, if a father stops paying child support because he lost his job, that action probably wouldn’t be enforceable by contempt, though the court would still have other remedies available for the father’s violation of the court order.
+In cases when your ex does not comply with your divorce decree and contempt is at issue, the court’s goal is to “fix the problem” by getting people to comply with the orders and through rehabilitation when possible.
+For example, if a father stops paying child support because he lost his job, that action probably wouldn’t be enforceable by contempt, though the court would still have other remedies available for the father’s violation of the court order, namely repayment of any arrearages and potentially awarding the innocent party attorney’s fees.

 What are the consequences of breaking divorce decree by not paying child support?
 In this example, the father would still be responsible for paying the child support ordered unless (and until) he requests and is awarded a modification of child support—but it’s unlikely the court will send him to jail.